AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/previews.md

 # Define previews for custom assets

 You can use the `previews` extension to define the way the **Asset Preview** panel behaves when the user selects an asset of a specific type in the **Asset Browser**.
-If your plug-in adds a new type of resource to Stingray, this is a helpful way to provide users working in the editor with some visual feedback to distinguish between different resources of the same type within the project.
+If your plug-in registers a new type of resource, this is a helpful way to provide users working in the editor with some visual feedback to distinguish between different resources of the same type within the project.

 ## How it works